haxsaw/errator/README.rst

 - Removed some redundant resetting of state in narration fragment objects

-- Added caching of filenames for fucntion objects so that lookups aren't always required
+- Added caching of filenames for function objects so that lookups aren't always required

 - Sped up the resetting process